Skip to main content

 Animation Logic

-The following code has all of the logic to setup the timeline, track secondary animations and cancel anything that is ongoing when it fires.
+The following code has all of the logic to cancel anything that is ongoing when it fires and setup the timeline.

 Rendering On Animation